doug-moen/openscad2/rfc/Objects.md

 As a special case, `include script("filename");` is the OpenSCAD2 syntax for `include <filename>` in OpenSCAD1.

+Inclusion is a form of object inheritance.
+The use cases for `include` in OpenSCAD2 are narrower than in the original language:
+* A model script includes another model in order to extend it with new fields and geometry, as above.
+That's an exceptional case.
+  More commonly, you just reference the other model, as `lollipop;` instead of `include lollipop;`.
+* A library script includes another library, for the purpose of extending the other library's API.
+That's an exceptional case.
+  More commonly, you just use the library, as `use library;`.

 ### Composing Customization with Inclusion

 By composing the two operations, you have the general ability